 This easy One Pot Pasta recipe with ground beef and broccoli is for those nights when dinner needs to be quick and easy.
 As in, almost hands-free.
 And family-friendly too.

-Preheat a large Dutch oven or pasta pot and add the olive oil.
-When hot, add the onion and mushrooms; saute for 3 to 4 minutes.
+Preheat a large Dutch oven or pasta pot over medium heat and add the olive oil.
+When hot, add the onion and mushrooms; sauté for 3 to 4 minutes, or until softened.

-Add the ground beef and cook until no longer pink; about 5 minutes, breaking it up as it cooks.
-Sprinkle in the dry pasta, salt, and pepper; then add the broth.
-Bring the broth to a boil and level the pasta with a spatula until the pasta is mostly submerged in the liquid.
+Add the ground beef and cook until no longer pink, about 5 minutes, breaking it up as it cooks.
+Stir in the dry pasta, salt, and pepper, then add the broth.
+Bring to a boil and use a spatula to level the pasta until it is mostly submerged in the liquid.

 Notes